sabamotto/Spectrogram/README.md

 ## How to use
 First, choose your wav(PCM) or mp3 audio file.
 If any errors occurred, you should convert it.
-Other way, you can use your audio input device for pressing 'M' key.
+Another way, you can use your audio input device with pressing 'M' key.

 ## Key control
 - File